kuel321/wire-pod/README.md

+# Wire-pod
+`by kuel321`
-# This is a fork of kercel123's wire-pod.
+This is a fork of kercel123's wire-pod.
 It adds changes to the way knowledge graph functions for anyone wanting to add more customization to Vector's responses, such as using OpenAI's TTS voice models.
+Installation should be the same as the original instructions shown below.

 `wire-pod` is fully-featured server software for the Anki (now Digital Dream Labs) [Vector](https://web.archive.org/web/20190417120536if_/https://www.anki.com/en-us/vector) robot.
 It was created thanks to Digital Dream Labs' [open-sourced code](https://github.com/digital-dream-labs/chipper).